How Long Does Kratom Withdrawal Last?

 - Kratom can have unpleasant health effects and, should it be laced with other substances, may be deadly.
 It may also cause serious drug-herb interactions for those on medications.

 While it’s tempting to turn to an herb to avoid the pain of withdrawal, the safest way to address physical dependence on opioids is to seek medical care.
-In a supervised medical detox program, FDA-approved medications may be given to you to ease the pain of your symptoms while you also receive comfort medications and around-the-clock medical monitoring in case you have immediate health concerns.
-At Recovery First, we provide such a program.
+In our Hollywood, FL medical detox program, FDA-approved medications may be given to you to ease the pain of your symptoms while you also receive comfort medications and around-the-clock medical monitoring in case you have immediate health concerns.
 To learn how we can help you detox from opioids safely and effectively, call us at .